max-mapper/art-of-node/readme.md

 ## Callbacks

 This is the most important topic to understand if you want to understand how to use node.
 Nearly everything in node uses callbacks.
-They weren't invented by node, they are just a particularly useful way to use JavaScript functions.
+They weren't invented by node, they are just part of the JavaScript language.

 Callbacks are functions that are executed asynchronously, or at a later time.
 Instead of the code reading top to bottom procedurally, async programs may execute different functions at different times based on the order and speed that earlier functions like http requests or file system reads happen.

 The difference can be confusing since determining if a function is asynchronous or not depends a lot on context.
-Here is a simple synchronous example:
+Here is a simple synchronous example, meaning you can read the code top to bottom just like a book:

 ```js
 var myNumber = 1